City and County-wide Coronavirus Measures

 Miami Current Travel Status, Airports and Cruise Ports

-Please note that situation is extremely fluid and the situation will change daily.
+Please note that situation is extremely fluid and it changes daily.
 Restrictions that may affect your travels are put in effect with little or no advance notice.
 This is specially true if you are coming from overseas.
 You should be prepared for additional travel precautions at the ports of entry and red tape like health declaration forms, screening measures and quarantines.

 Miami International Airport (MIA) is now one of the approved entry airports for overseas passengers that must go through health screenings under the latest US travel restrictions along with these other approved airports: Atlanta, Chicago, Dallas, Detroit, Honolulu, Los Angeles, New York (JFK or EWR), San Francisco, Seattle and Washington.